The Human Truth Foundation

 #brazil #brazil_environment

-Brazil ranks 47th in the world when it comes to its responsibility towards the environment.
-This rank is calculated from 7 data sets.
-Brazil comes in the best 20 in terms of the rate of rational beliefs on the environment in the population1 (amongst the highest in The Americas) and in its score on the Green Future Index2.
-It does better than average in energy to GDP efficiency3, how quickly it ratified the 1993 Convention on Biological Diversity and in its environmental performance4.
-Brazil does not succeed in everything, however.
-Brazil does worse than average when it comes to its forested percent change 2000-20205.
-And finally, it sits amongst the bottom 20 in annual meat consumption per person6.
-Former climate-change-denying President Jair Bolsonaro ran a long-term campaign to remove environmental protections and increase corporate freedom, resulting in deforestation rising to a 15-year high7 and doing severe damage to the country (and the world's) health.
+Brazil ranks 55th in the world in terms of its responsibility towards the environment.
+This is computed using 21 data sets.
+Brazil comes in the best 20 for the rate of rational beliefs on the environment in the population9 (one of the highest in The Americas).
+It does better than average in terms of its sign-up rate to major international accords on protecting the environment, its score on the Green Future Index10 and in its environmental performance11.
+Brazil doesn't do so well in other areas.
+Brazil does worse than average when it comes to energy to GDP efficiency12 and in its forested percent change 2000-202013.
+And finally, it falls into the worst 20 in reducing annual meat consumption per person14.
+Former climate-change-denying President Jair Bolsonaro ran a long-term campaign to remove environmental protections and increase corporate freedom, resulting in deforestation rising to a 15-year high15 and doing severe damage to the country (and the world's) health.
 Since he lost power in 2022 to President Lula da Silva, Brazil's behaviour has improved substantially.

 1. Brazil's Responsibility Towards The Environment